Understanding Feline Massage Therapy

 Holistic medicine, including massage, is a very controversial subject.
 There are passionate opinions on both sides.
-Opponents claim that if "alternative" treatments really worked, they would be more widely accepted and many illnesses and ailments would have been cured long ago.
+For cats, opponents claim that if “alternative” treatments really worked, they would be more widely accepted and many illnesses and ailments would have been cured long ago.

 Proponents feel that holistic treatments provide a more “natural” way to heal the body.
 Many times, “alternative” treatments are used to augment more traditional treatments and are not commonly used as the only treatment.